 Right of Publicity Legal Resources

-We have offices in San Diego, Newport Beach, Beverley Hills (serving greater Los Angeles area), San Francisco (serving Bay area and Silicon valley) and Phoenix (serving Phoenix, Scottsdale and surrounding areas).
+We have offices in San Diego, Newport Beach, Beverley Hills (serving greater Los Angeles area), San Francisco (serving Bay area and Silicon Valley) and Phoenix (serving Phoenix, Scottsdale and surrounding areas).
+We have a track record of success in name, image and likeness law, and even secured a recovery against a FORTUNE 100 company (who cannot be named due to a confidential settlement agreement).